RAISE THE BAR: The People of Sudan Deserve Better, International Security Requires More

 100+ human rights orgs/activists are concerned that the U.S. is basing its #Sudan policy decisions on narrow criteria with a very low threshold for compliance. #RaiseTheBar @POTUS @nikkihaley @StateDept @TomRooney @RepBarbaraLee (pls read letters at http://www.sudanunlimited.com/sudan-policy/)

 The United States is in need of a Sudan policy that effectively supports the people of Sudan in their efforts to establish a viable state that is no longer a breeding ground for terrorism and is no longer plagued by genocide, mass atrocities, forced displacement, human rights abuses, and gross mismanagement of the country and its resources.

-Rather than taking a new comprehensive approach to Sudan, the U.S. is sidetracked by Obama’s decision to lift sanctions, a decision that is benefiting the Sudanese regime by allowing it to continue to support terrorism and the destruction and marginalization of the Sudanese people while removing the primary source of leverage to achieve national and international peace and security.
+Rather than taking a new comprehensive approach to Sudan, the U.S. is sidetracked by Obama’s and Trump's decisions to lift sanctions, a decision that is benefiting the Sudanese regime by allowing it to continue to support terrorism and the destruction and marginalization of the Sudanese people while removing the primary source of leverage to achieve national and international peace and security.

 In response, Sudanese and others are urging the U.S. Administration to put the right people and policy in place in order to determine appropriate engagement and certainly before any decision is made on sanctions.

 EVENT: Underestimating Sudan and What That Means to the Region, the U.S., and the World, October 11, 2017, 7:30pm.
 At IRD since 1993, Faith McDonnell is the Director of Religious Liberty Programs and of the Church Alliance for a New Sudan.
 She writes and speaks on the subject of the persecuted church and has organized rallies and vigils for Sudan in front of the White House, the State Department, the Canadian Embassy, and the Sudanese Embassy.